Kulltero/Rust.Community/docs/Bugs-Tips.md

 **< [Previous Topic](/docs/components/README.md)** | **[Back to the Start](/README.md)**

-When working with the CUI System you will often encounter weird Bugs & Situations. this document lists some ways to prevent them & shows you additional tricks to enhance your UIs
+When working with the CUI System, you will often encounter weird Bugs & Situations.
+This document lists some ways to prevent them & shows you additional tricks to enhance your UIs.

 ## Table of Contents
 - [Common Error Messages](#common-error-messages)